-- 9.1 The draft Design, Amenity and Shopfronts Supplementary Planning Document has been prepared to provide further detail to policies contained within the adopted Local Plan.
-It is anticipated that the document will assist applicants when submitting a housing application. - 9.2 WFDC is required by part five of the Town and Country Planning (Local Planning) (England) Regulations 2012 to consult on an SPD prior to finalising and adopting the document.
+- 9.1 The draft Design, Amenity and Shopfronts Supplementary Planning Document has been prepared to provide further detail to policies contained within the Adopted Local Plan.
+It is anticipated that the document will assist applicants when submitting a housing application. - 9.2 WFDC is required by part five of the Town and Country Planning (Local Planning) (England) Regulations 2012 to consult on an SPD for a period of 4 weeks prior to finalising and adopting the document.